Y-Shcheholskyy/graalpy.github.io/docs/graalpy-embedded/Getting_Started.md

 ## Maven

 Generate a skeleton Maven project to embed Python packages into a Java application using Maven artefacts.
-You can use GraalPy from GraalVM JDK, Oracle JDK, or OpenJDK using one of the many [GraalPy artefacts](https://mvnrepository.com/artifact/org.graalvm.python).
+You can use GraalPy from the GraalVM JDK, Oracle JDK, or OpenJDK using one of the many [GraalPy artefacts](https://mvnrepository.com/artifact/org.graalvm.python).
 For example, the following command generates a Java application with embedded GraalPy:

 ```bash
 mvn archetype:generate